dortania/OpenCore-Install-Guide/config.plist/ivy-bridge.md

 For us we'll need a couple SSDTs to bring back functionality that Clover provided:
 * [SSDT-EC](https://github.com/acidanthera/OpenCorePkg/blob/master/Docs/AcpiSamples/SSDT-EC.dsl)
-   * Corrects your EC devices, needed for all Catalina users.
+   * Corrects your EC devices, **needed for all Catalina users**.
+To setup you'll need to find out the name of your `PNP0C09` device in your DSDT, this being either `EC0`, `H_EC` and `ECDV`.
+You can read more about Embedded Controller issues in Catalina here: [What's new in macOS Catalina](https://www.reddit.com/r/hackintosh/comments/den28t/whats_new_in_macos_catalina/)
 * [SSDT-EHCx_OFF](https://github.com/acidanthera/OpenCorePkg/blob/master/Docs/AcpiSamples/SSDT-EHCx_OFF.dsl)
    * Prefered alternative over renaming EHCI for setting up USB correctly on pre-skylake systems.
 * [CPU-PM](Cpu0Ist)